 | Premium Calacatta quartz | ~$100–$105 per sq ft+ | Flagship designer SKUs |

-Our GoSource quartz slab collection typically offers a noticeable spread between consumer-facing and wholesale pricing, with many quartz SKUs effectively 20% or more below typical retail when sourced through the platform.
-Across full slabs for kitchens, baths, and amenities, that discount adds up fast for fabricators and designers building multi-surface packages.
+Our GoSource quartz slab collection often shows a clear gap between retail and wholesale prices.
+Many quartz SKUs cost 20% or more below typical retail when sourced through the platform.
+Across full slabs for kitchens, baths, and amenities, that discount adds up fast.
+It helps fabricators and designers build multi-surface packages.

 Project examples you can talk through with clients